mayurvpatil/Python-DSA/README.md

 ---

 ### DSA Pattern using Python
-Check all patterns and subpatterns with basic Python logic and specific patterns.
+All patterns and subpatterns with basic Python logic and specific patterns.
-Solve more problems with different difficulties.
+Solve more problems with different difficulty levels.

 [Click here for the DSA Patterns](PATTERNS.md)